 “Dreams are free.
 Goals have a cost.
 While you can daydream for free, goals don’t come without a price.
 Time, Effort, Sacrifice, and Sweat.
 How will you pay for your goals?“Usain Bolt

-This great quote gives us a possible sneak peak into why UB was one of the greatest of all time.
+This great quote gives us a possible sneak peek into why UB was one of the greatest of all time.
 He worked very hard in practice.
 He then relaxed (or tried to at least) on race day allowing that Time, Effort, Sacrifice, and Sweat to just bubble to the surface.

 “I was forced to learn a lot about psychology as a player, and as a captain to get the best out of others.
-There’s still a lot of scepticism about it in sport and the workplace, but dealing with fluctuations of form, and pressure, and being away from home are more important than your cover-drive.”Andrew Strauss
+There’s still a lot of scepticism about it in sport and the workplace, but dealing with fluctuations of form, and pressure, and being away from home is more important than your cover-drive.”Andrew Strauss

 This quote is not one that we had not come across before until researching for this blog.
 Coming from one of the great thinkers of English cricket.
 It accurately explains that technical abilities (such as hitting a cover drive) don’t mean much without the mental side.
 Our coaching model Metuf explains this via the use of an analogy of an aeroplane.

-This is such a great point from the Manchester united legend.
+This is such a great point from the Manchester United legend.
 What it sounds like he’s saying is there is only so much you can do on match day.
 Performers who take short cuts in training hoping to “bring it” on match day are likely to be found wanting.

-“The harder I work, the luckier I get”Gary Player
+“The harder I work, the luckier I get.”Gary Player

 “I got more bruises, grass-burns and cuts in practice than in match play.”Jonty Rhodes

 This quote is from legendary South African cricketer Jonty Rhodes.
 Despite retiring more than 15 years ago he is still considered one of the best fielders to ever play the same.
 The full article, from which the above was taken, can be viewed here.
 As can be seen from the profile page of our founder Gareth J. Mole, Jonty is a real favourite of his.

 “Hard work beats talent when talent fails to work hard.”Kevin Durant